mukhtar-github/MongoDB-Developer-Learning-Path/MongoDB Basics/MongoDB Basics.md

 Before we add an actual *index* to support this query, *MongoDB* has to scan the full collection to get this data.
 Now let's add an *index* and see how things change.
 This time around, *Explain* shows that it did an *index scan* and immediately got the documents that were requested without visiting any additional documents.

 You can get details about each stage of retrieving this data.
-And you can also view it in *raw JSON* as you would in the shell.
+And you can also view it in *raw JSON* as you would in the *shell*.
 If I add another criteria to this query, the *index* won't be as useful anymore.
 And the *Explain* tab will show why.
 Let's view all *companies* that were *founded in the month of October* in addition to being *founded after 2010*.

-Notice that I don't get an error here when using improper JSON and skipping the quotes around the field name.
-That's OK.
-MongoDB is here to help.
+Notice that I don't get an error here when using improper *JSON* and skipping the quotes around the *field name*.
+That's OK. *MongoDB* is here to help.
 And we'll assume that you meant to have quotes here.
 So let's explain again.
-This time, the index located and looked at 44 documents.
+This time, the *index* located and looked at 44 documents.
 But only 4 documents match the query.

-So we looked at extra 40 documents to get this result, which is not the most efficient way to find data and is a sign that this index isn't perfect for this query.
-This tab Compass helps understand and improve the performance of your queries, which is invaluable knowledge.
-Last but not least is the Validation tab.
+So we looked at extra 40 documents to get this result, which is not the most efficient way to find data and is a sign that this *index* isn't perfect for this query.
+This tab in *Compass* helps understand and improve the performance of your queries, which is invaluable knowledge.
+Last but not least is the *Validation* tab.

 MongoDB is all about being flexible and supporting you in working with data, which includes giving you the tools to dictate what is allowed and what is not allowed to be written to your database.
 I can demand here that all documents that have the field homepage_url must have the value of the field be a string.